cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Clearance of source code, better re-usage, eliminate many warnings.

-- Update to OpenSSL 0.9.8g, ANIMAL 2.3.14 and NSIS 2.37.xxxxxxxxxxxx
+- Update to cv act library v.
+1.3.0 for Vista.

 b) Changes within the user documentation:

-- Online help: enhanced (e.g. modi and padding variants used for block ciphers have been described explicitely).
+- Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitely).

 - From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which always offer their current beta for download.